 To arrange for manse inspections or survey of buildings, as appropriate, during a congregation’s period of vacancy.

 To make recommendations to Presbytery on property works in conformity with applicable General Assembly Regulations.
-Any request from a congregation for work to be undertaken, the cost of which exceeds the financial limit set by the General Assembly, will, upon receipt by the Committee and before any determination by the Committee be referred to the Local Church Review and Implementation Committee for its opinion in terms of the Regulations as it relates to Planning implications, in particular the likelihood of he building being required by the congregation in the medium to long term, and to the Stewardship and Finance Committee for its opinion in terms of the Regulations as it relates to the impact of the proposed works expenditure on the congregation's other commitments such as contributions towards ministries and mission allocations.
+Any request from a congregation for work to be undertaken, the cost of which exceeds the financial limit set by the General Assembly, will, upon receipt by the Committee and before any determination by the Committee be referred to the Local Church Review and Implementation Committee for its opinion in terms of the Regulations as it relates to Planning implications, in particular the likelihood of he building being required by the congregation in the medium to long term, and to the Stewardship and Finance Committee for its opinion in terms of the Regulations as it relates to the impact of the proposed works expenditure on the congregation’s other commitments such as contributions towards ministries and mission allocations.
 The convenor of the Local Church Review and Implementation and Stewardship and Finance Committees shall have discretion to offer views to the Property Committee on behalf of their respective committees where, in their opinion, there are unlikely to be any adverse implications and advise their respective committees accordingly at the next meeting.
-Applications exceeding the financial limit shall be referred to the Presbytery for consideration and, if thought fit, approval, where either the Local Church Review and Implementation or Stewardship and Finance Committees offer an opinion which is not supportive of an application.
+Applications exceeding the financial limit shall be referred to the Presbytery for consideration and, if thought fit, approval, where either the Planning and Implementation or Stewardship and Finance Committees offer an opinion which is not supportive of an application.

 To dispose of all applications in respect of fabric and furnishings, other than those applications covered by the Remit above.